About the course

-You will be required to complete a Disclosure and Barring Service (DBS) check and a Declaration of Disqualification by Association form.
+You will be required to complete a Disclosure and Barring Service (DBS) check.
 You will also need to respond to targeted and relevant health questions.
 Guidance will be provided after you have been offered a place.

 About the training provider